The moment he entered the terminal, he felt the crushing truth of his situation.

 He winced as he thought, Am I such a die-hard romantic?
 Or is this my pride speaking?

-And so, as Gabriel Fernando Montoya y Gomez stepped out of the airport to wave to Juarez, their elderly driver whom, he was sure, his mother had instructed to bring him straight home, he promised himself that the Montoya-Almendrez wedding would remain an old man’s dream.
+And so, as Gabriel Fernando Montoya y Gomez slipped into the car, he promised himself that the Montoya-Almendrez wedding would remain an old man’s dream.